ivangfr/kubernetes-minikube-environment/author-book-review-helm-chart/README.md

 Inside `kubernetes-environment/author-book-review-helm-chart` folder, run the following script
 ```
-./deploy-all.sh
+./install-services.sh
 ```

-It will install to `Kubernetes`: `MySQL`, `MongoDB` and `Zipkin`.
-It can take some time (pulling docker images, starting services, etc).
+It will install `MySQL`, `MongoDB` and `Zipkin`.
+This process can take some time (pulling docker images, starting services, etc).
 You can check the status progress by running
 ```
-kubectl get pods --watch
+kubectl get pods --namespace dev
 ```

 ## Deploy book-review-api and author-book-api